 Plant them near rose bushes to keep the bugs at bay and to create an attractive floral accent.
 Even if you’re not looking for pest control, geraniums are stunning in their own right and can be paired effectively with complimentary colors.

 Geraniums come in a wide range of colors, and it’s up to you how you’d like to complement them.
 Chrysanthemums, for example, are a great choice for geranium plant companions if you want a show-stopping bed of big blossoms in lots of hues.
-Most any annual or perennial sharing similar growing conditions will make an exception neighbor to geraniums.
+Most any annual or perennial sharing similar growing conditions will make an exceptional neighbor to geraniums.